Yagavi1994/Your-Horoscope/README.md

 - [Beautiful Soup](https://pypi.org/project/beautifulsoup4/): It is a Python package used for parsing HTML documents in the application.
 - [Requests](https://pypi.org/project/requests/): It is a library used for making HTTP requests from [Horoscope.com](https://www.horoscope.com/us/index.aspx) to provide result for Daily horoscope.
 - [Horoscope](https://www.horoscope.com/us/index.aspx): It is a website from which updated horoscope results were fetched for the application.
+- [ASCII Art](https://ascii.co.uk/art/zodiac): The Ascii art for the zodiac symbols where taken from this website.
+- [Ascii Generator](https://ascii-generator.site/): The Ascii art for the logo was generated from this website.

 ## Deployment